 Even physicians have gotten into the act of private care.
 There currently exists a small but growing movement called “boutique medical practices” in which physicians contract with small numbers of patients to be available at all times for delivery of medical services.
 Patients wealthy enough to hire such physicians find the personal care delivered beneficial, efficient, convenient, and comforting.

 Private duty nursing was the major means through which American patients able to afford it received professional nursing care in the first half of the twentieth century.
 Alternative versions of it exist today in a variety of health care settings.
 While the expense of private duty nursing limits its use to cases for which either insurance reimbursement covers its cost or to patients with the financial resources to pay for it, the benefit of having close personnel nursing care remains the ideal which many prefer in making their nursing care arrangements.

 Reverby, S. (1987).
 Ordered to care.
 The dilemma of American nursing.
 Cambridge: Cambridge University Press.

 Whelan, J. (2000).
 Too many, too few, the supply, demand, and distribution of private duty nurses, 1910-1965.
 (Doctoral dissertation, University of Pennsylvania, 2000).
 Dissertation Abstracts International, 61, (03), 1332.
 (UMI No. 9965594).

 Whelan, JC (2004).
 ‘A necessity in the nursing world’: The Chicago nurses professional registry, 1913-1950.
 Nursing History Review, 13, 49-75

-Jean C. Whelan is Adjunct Assistant Professor of Nursing, University of Pennsylvania School of Nursing.
+Jean C. Whelan (1949-2017) was Adjunct Assistant Professor of Nursing, University of Pennsylvania School of Nursing.